vikassalaria2412/SearchCompanyDomainAgent/Readme.md

    ```

 4. Set up environment variables:
-   - Open the `.env` file and fill in the necessary environment variables:
+   - Create the `.env` file and fill in the necessary environment variables:
         ```
         TAVILY_API_KEY=********************* # change this to your Tavily API key PERPLEXITY_API_KEY=***************** # change this to your Perplexity API key